hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 on a command-by-command basis.
 This environmental variable is useful for setting this flag globally.

+## `VAGRANT_FORCE_COLOR`

+If this is set to any value, then Vagrant will force colored output, even if it detected that there is no TTY or the current environment does not support it.

+The equivalent behavior can be achieved by using the `--color` flag on a command-by-command basis.
+This environmental variable is useful for setting this flag globally.

 ## `VAGRANT_NO_PLUGINS`

 If this is set to any value, then Vagrant will not load any 3rd party